- Ecommerce is a critical component of any business, increasing the importance of a great website.

 Mirshahi explained that "having testimonials is crucial, as people need this to know you are a trustworthy company."

-In a highly competitive business world, having supporters offer their praise might just be the extra boost you need.
-Along with customer support, the About page is the place to list awards, honors and community involvement.
+Along with customer support, the About page can list awards, honors and community involvement.
 If your business is contributing to local philanthropic organizations, mention it here.
 If your product is Green, highlight it on the About page.

-For more tips on what to include on your business website, check out this Business News Daily guide.
+Check out our guide for more tips on what to include on your business website.